…1948 …discussing the Declaration…

 Ben-Gurion did not want to limit themselves from the outset: “We accepted the UN Resolution, but the Arabs did not.
 They are preparing to make war on us.
 If we defeat them and capture western Galilee or territory on both sides of the road to Jerusalem, these areas will become part of the state.
 Why should we obligate ourselves to accept boundaries that in any case the Arabs don’t accept?”

-However, the Jewish Agency’s final official acceptance of UNGA res 181 is enshrined in the Declaration of the Establishment of the State of Israel.
+It should be noted that A) the resolution contained the proviso as envisaged in this plan, B) the Jewish Agency’s final acceptance of UNGA res 181 is enshrined in the Declaration of the Establishment of the State of Israel and C) the Israeli Government asked to be and indeed was recognized per the frontiers outlined in the resolution.

-The resolution contained no clause requiring the Arab States to agree or co-sign, nor could it.
-It was an offer for “either” party to declare Sovereign Independence over a set of boundaries, if they wished, it was not and could not be demanded or obligatory as it would go against the meaning of ‘independent’ and; the declaration of one could not be ‘dependent’ on the other.
+Furthermore, the resolution contained no clause requiring the Arab States to agree or co-sign, nor could it.
+It was an offer for “either” party to declare Sovereign Independence over a set of boundaries as envisaged in this plan, if they wished.
+It was not and could not be demanded or obligatory as it would go against the meaning of ‘independent’.
+The declaration of one could not be ‘dependent’ on the other.

 UNGA res 181 F. ADMISSION TO MEMBERSHIP IN THE UNITED NATIONS